 2. The Bloody Show - Loss of the Mucus Plug

 A mucus plug is a shielding collection of mucus at the opening of the cervix in a pregnant woman.
-The purpose of this is to prevent the bacteria from entering the uterus.
+The purpose of this is to prevent bacteria from entering the uterus.
 When you’re very close to your labor hours, this plug may loosen & drop out.
 On top of that, the texture of the mucus plug is thick and usually comes out in the form of vaginal discharge.
 The color stays pink & it may also include some traces of blood too, which it’s completely normal.
 That’s why it is usually called the 'bloody show'.

-This is the direct indication of the impending labor.
+This is a direct indication of the impending labor.
 You can also find mucus in your underwear weeks before going into labor.
 But you can surely expect it to be right before final labor hours more often.